ethereum/portal-network-specs/portal-wire-protocol.md

 # Portal Wire Protocol

-The Portal wire protocol is the default p2p protocol by which Portal nodes communicate.
+The Portal wire protocol is the default peer-to-peer protocol by which Portal nodes communicate.

-The different sub-protocols within the Portal network **MAY** use this wire protocol, but they **MUST** remain separated per network.

-This is done at the [Node Discovery Protocol v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md#talkreq-request-0x05) layer, by providing a different protocol byte string, per protocol, in the `TALKREQ` message.

-The value for the protocol byte string in the `TALKREQ` message is specified as protocol identifier per network.
+The Portal wire protocol enables nodes to communicate over the [Node Discovery Protocol v5](https://github.com/ethereum/devp2p/blob/56a498ee34ee0fb69ffd33dda026d632af4c4048/discv5/discv5-wire.md#talkreq-request-0x05) layer using the `TALKREQ` and `TALKRESP` messages.

+Sub-protocols using the Portal wire protocol **MUST** choose a byte string to serve as the protocol identifier.
+Messages are differentiated between different sub-protocol by this protocol identifier which is set in the `TALKREQ` message.

-Each network using the wire protocol **MUST** specify which messages are supported.
+Sub-protocol using the wire protocol **MAY** choose to exclude certain message types and **MUST** specify which messages are supported.

 Unsupported messages **SHOULD** receive a `TALKRESP` message with an empty payload.